Large Cents - One of the first Mint issues ever!

 Large Cents were produced from 1793 to 1857 with only one break in 1815.
 The US Mint had a lot of difficulty in the early days with this denomination.
-Due to widespread public criticism, the early Flowing Hair types were discontinued early.
-The chain reverse type was misunderstood as promoting slavery
+Due to widespread public criticism, the early Flowing Hair types were discontinued quickly.
+The chain cents were misunderstood as promoting slavery

 instead of strength and unity.
 In 1793 the United States minted three different designs in there attempt to find one that would be accepted by the general public.